-ANS: D DIF: Moderate TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: D DIF: Moderate TOP: Boston Tea Party (I.B.i) MSC: Remembering

-- 9. By dumping the East India Company's tea into Boston Harbor, Samuel Adams and his followers pressured the British into enacting a number of harsh reprisals that - a. radicalized Americans to resist British rule. - b. effectively ended the slave trade in the Northern states. - c. temporarily softened public support for revolutionary forces. - d. benefited southern planters at the expense of New England merchants. - e. spurred the emigration of French Huguenots.
+- 9. By dumping the East India Company's tea into Boston Harbor, Samuel Adams and his followers pressured the British into enacting a number of harsh reprisals that: - a. radicalized Americans to resist British rule - b. effectively ended the slave trade in the Northern states - c. temporarily softened public support for revolutionary forces - d. benefited Southern planters at the expense of New England merchants - e. spurred the emigration of French Huguenots

-ANS: A DIF: Moderate TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: A DIF: Moderate TOP: British Reactions to the Tea Party (I.B.ii) MSC: Remembering

-- 10. The Boston Tea Party set into motion a cycle of provocation and retaliation that, in 1774, resulted in the convening of an assembly of delegates from all parts of the colonies called the
+- 10. The Boston Tea Party set into motion a cycle of provocation and retaliation that, in 1774, resulted in the convening of an assembly of delegates from all parts of the colonies called the:

 - a.
-First Colonial Convention.
+First Colonial Convention

 - b.
-Grand Conclave.
+Grand Conclave

 - c.
-Boston Confederated Congress.
+Boston Confederated Congress

 - d.
-Philadelphia Constitutional Convention.
+Philadelphia Constitutional Convention - e.
+First Continental Congress

+ANS: E DIF: Moderate TOP: First Continental Congress (I.B.iii) MSC: Remembering

+- 11. The Declaration of Independence was written by:

+- a.
+James Madison d.
+Alexander Hamilton

+- b.
+Thomas Jeffersonc.
+George Washington

 - e.
-First Continental Congress.

-ANS: E DIF: Moderate TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering

-- 11. The Declaration of Independence was mostly written by - a.
-James Madison.

-- d.
-Alexander Hamilton.

-- e.
-John Randolph.
+John Randolph

-- b.
-Thomas Jefferson.c.
-George Washington.

-ANS: B DIF: Moderate TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: В DIF: Moderate TOP: Declaration of Independence (I.C) MSC: Remembering

-- 12. The Declaration of Independence was remarkable for its assertion that there are certain unalienable rights including - a. life, liberty, and the pursuit of happiness. - b. due process and equal protection under the law. - c. justice, domestic tranquility, and general welfare. - d. freedom of religion, freedom of the press, and freedom of speech. - e. liberty, equality, and fraternity.
+- 12. The Declaration of Independence was remarkable for its assertion that there are certain unalienable rights including: - a. life, liberty, and the pursuit of happiness - b. due process and equal protection under the law - c. justice, domestic tranquility, and general welfare - d. freedom of religion, freedom of the press, and freedom of speech - e. liberty, equality, and fraternity

-ANS: A DIF: Easy TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: A DIF: Easy TOP: Declaration of Independence (I.C) MSC: Remembering

 - 13. In November 1777, the Continental Congress adopted the United States' first written constitution.
-It was known as the
+It was known as the:

 - a.
-Virginia Plan.
+Virginia Plan

 - b.
-Annapolis Convention.
+Annapolis Convention

 - c.
-Declaration of Independence.
+Declaration of Independence

 - d.
-Articles of Confederation and Perpetual Union.
+Articles of Confederation and Perpetual Union

 - e.
-Seneca Falls Declaration.
+Seneca Falls Declaration

-ANS: D DIF: Easy TOP: CH02 - The First Founding: Interests and Conflicts
+ANS: D DIF: Easy TOP: Articles of Confederation (I.E) MSC: Remembering